Updated July 13, 2020 9:40 AM

 How do I recognize COVID-19?

-If the hospital determines that the individual has the virus, the Frederick County Health Department will become involved and begin an investigative process in collaboration with the Claggett Center.
-They will inform Claggett staff and help determine appropriate next steps.
+Claggett staff will remain in close contact with the group coordinator regarding the potential illness.
+If necessary, the Frederick County Health Department will begin an investigative process in collaboration with the Claggett Center.
+They will inform Claggett staff and direct appropriate next steps.

 Do Claggett employees have access to paid time off if they feel sick?